5310/crt21/README.md

 # The Complete Roguelike Tutorial 2021 Project

+> ❕ I've had my fill with this now.
+It was fun, but that's it from me!

 > A "playable" version of this repository is available here: [5310.github.io/crt21](https://5310.github.io/crt21)

 This repository contains the result of the [r/roguelikedev 2021 run of The Complete Roguelike Tutorial](https://www.reddit.com/r/roguelikedev/comments/o5x585/roguelikedev_does_the_complete_roguelike_tutorial/) that @onnyyonn and I decided to do.